ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 }
 ```

-As you might have noticed, the operation result class has the 3 elements described in the "Role" section:
+Now that we saw the code, as you may have noticed, the operation result class has the 3 elements described in the "Role" section:

 1. Access the result of an operation: `Value`
 2. Access the success indicator of an operation: `IsSuccessful`
 3. Access the cause of the failure in case the operation was not successful: `Error`

-In our case, we will simply use a `string` as the error; but it could be an object as well.
+The `Error` property could be a complex object or even a collection of complex error objects.

 ---

-The `ClanWarService` looks like this:
+To keep things simple, the `ClanWarService` implementation has two static use cases:

+1. It return a valid `ReadWarStatusOperationResult` object when the consumer ask for the clan `clanId == "c810e13c-1083-4f39-aebc-e150c82dc770"`.
+1. It return an invalid `ReadWarStatusOperationResult` object when the consumer ask for any other clans.

 ``` csharp
 public class ClanWarService